osg-htc/user-school-2018/docs/materials/day2/part1-ex1-submit-refresher.md

 Now, let’s try to use this Python script and remember some basic HTCondor ideas from yesterday!

-1. Log on to `learn.chtc.wisc.edu`
+1. Log in to `learn.chtc.wisc.edu`
-2. Create and change into a new folder for this exercise, for example `tuesday-1.1`
+1. Create and change into a new folder for this exercise, for example `tuesday-1.1`
-3. Save the Python script above as a file named `location.py`
+1. Save the Python script above as a file named `location.py`
-4. As always, ensure that your script has the proper permissions (hint: try running it from the command line)
+1. As always, ensure that your script has the proper permissions (hint: try running it from the command line)
-5. Create a submit file that generates ten jobs that run `location.py` and uses the `$(Process)` macro to write different `output` and `error` files.
+1. Create a submit file that generates **ten** jobs that run `location.py` and uses the `$(Process)` macro to write different `output` and `error` files.
     Try to do this step without looking at materials from yesterday.
     But if you are stuck, see [yesterday’s exercise 2.4](/materials/day1/part2-ex4-queue-n.md).
-6. Submit your jobs and wait for the results
+1. Submit your jobs and wait for the results

 ### Collating your results